 Many of these followers were the Hakka people, who had fled the Mongols in the 13th century and become an enclave treated as separate from regular Chinese society.
 They were primarily destitute laborers who sought protection from oppression.

-Hong preached an early form of communism that stressed sharing property, mixed with religious ideas and laws based on the 10 Commandments.
+Hong preached an early form of communism that stressed sharing property, mixed with religious ideas and laws based on the 10 Commandments of the Old Testament Bible.
 His promise of free land would soon bring in thousands more followers.

 In 1847, Hong went to Thistle Mountain to join local God Worshippers and conspire against religious traditions in the area.
 Numbering in the thousands, the God Worshipping Society grabbed the attention of local authorities who want to end the group’s teachings and arrest some of the leaders.